free prenuptial agreement template

 Alaska reviews prenups TWICE — at execution AND at divorce.
 Even a perfectly executed prenup can be partially or fully unwound under the Brooks fourth factor if changed circumstances make enforcement "unfair and unreasonable."
 Kilkenny v.
 Kilkenny (2025) confirmed courts can strike individual clauses (alimony, fee, and equal-division waivers) while enforcing the rest.
 This raises litigation risk.

-Brooks Four-Factor Test
+Brooks Three-Factor Test

 Spousal Support Vulnerability